piripopero/miniproject-excellcity-winterschool/README.md

 [Integration Configuration README](README-setup-iotagent.md)

-This readme will guide you through setting up Node-RED flows and configuring the IoT-Agent JSON to communicate with IoT devices via MQTT and integrate external data sources such as weather APIs.
+This README will guide you through setting up Node-RED flows and configuring the IoT-Agent JSON to communicate with IoT devices via MQTT, as well as integrating external data sources such as weather APIs.

+Important note: The device provisioning process is manual.
+If you want to start viewing data reports, you need to provision each device individually.
+The respective requests for this process can also be found in the provided Postman collection.

 ## TODO
 - documentar integracion weatheer api con NodeRED